Ankit-Bhoge/alstom_git/README.md

 # alstom_git
-Coursera alstom traingin for git
+Coursera alstom training for git
+I am editing the README file.
+Adding some more details about the project description.